Matilda Stubbs, PhD, Research Assistant

-At the American Bar Foundation (ABF), Danielle is responsible for elevating the organization’s visibility to its stakeholders and to the general public through media relations, public relations, marketing and special events.
+At the ABF, Danielle is responsible for elevating the organization’s visibility to its stakeholders and to the general public through media relations, public relations, marketing and special events.
 She assists in the creation and dissemination of content and research to news media, funders, the legal academy and other stakeholders.